akka/akka-persistence-jdbc/README.md

 the `current*` commands and do your own client-side polling strategy for now.

 ## New release
-The new release breaks backwards compatibility with `v1.x.x` in a big way.
-New features are:
+Version 2.3.0 is a 'killing feature creep' and async query release and breaks backwards compatibility with v2.2x and older, please read the _What's new_ section at the bottom of the page.

 - It uses [Typesafe/Lightbend Slick][slick] as the database backend,
   - Using the typesafe config for the Slick database configuration,